LeviButcher/calculator/README.md

 # calculator
-Calculator created using HTML, CSS, and JS/
+Calculator created using HTML, CSS, and JS